Python3pkg/CountRecordRefs/README.rst

 ``CountRecordRefs.py`` is a command-line tool for counting records that refer to a database table in MySQL.
-The program outputs the number of records for each foreign key.
+The program outputs the number of records for each foreign key column.

 Source repository: `<https://github.com/jmenglund/CountRecordRefs>`_